 When I say thoughtless presence, I’m not saying to focus on the present moment and I’m not saying to concentrate on the present moment.

-I was diagnosed at a young age at around the age of 6 with ADD and nobody ever seem to make it specific what I was not able to focus on?
+I was diagnosed at around the age of 6 with ADD, and nobody ever seemed to make it specific what I was not able to focus on?

 You can only focus on one specific thing at time.